open-tale/open-tale.github.io/_docs/01-characters.md

 * **Defense**: The character's ability to protect itself against damage by dodging it or creating magical shields or simply by absorbing impact with gear.

-* **Willpower**: Ability to preserve sanity, protecting against external subtle influences.
+* **Willpower**: Ability to preserve a healthy psyche, protecting from external subtle influences.

 * **Poise**: Physical constitution and equilibrium.
 Protects against submission, stun, poison, infections and diseases.